5 Foods To Increase Sperm Count: A Guide For Men Trying To Conceive

 Sperm Count: The Factors of Male Fertility

 The number of sperm found in one semen sample is referred to as Sperm Count.
-Sperms are necessary to fertilize the egg; hence fertility doctors recommend semen analysis for men during IVF procedure to ensure the appropriate count of sperm is available in a man’s semen, enough to make women pregnant.
+Sperms are necessary to fertilize the egg; hence fertility doctors recommend semen analysis for men during IVF procedure to ensure the appropriate count of sperm is available in a man’s semen, enough to make a woman pregnant.

 According to WHO (World Health Organization), 39 million per ejaculate or 15 million per liter sperm count is considered healthy in men.
 Sperm count below 15 million per ml is referred to as Oligospermia and is the cause of fertility issues in men.